 Outside of the offshore gas is the gas onshore in NL, the private water rights that may be assumed by emera and perhaps even Kruger Energy for their Deer Lake Power dam on Junction Brook.
 The water behind that dam (Grand Lake) holds alot of water and the watershed includes a large portion of the surface area of western NL.

 Nova Scotia gas export deals for $35 billion dollar contracts cannot be linked to private water as has been done in BC on williston lake.
 We cannot get out of $35 billion dollar contracts by paying out, remember Harper has stated it would be the responsibility of provinces in the future (via the abitibi settlement).
 There is substantial risk inside this deal and it needs complete review before any more contracts are signed.

 Believe it or not there is also a plan for atlantic-wide electricity deregulation inside this whole big mess which will involve both NL Power (Fortis) & NS Power (Emera) that could have inside of it another layer of the offshore natural gas deal for gas distribution on the island.
 Interesting that Fortis has not showed itself up to this point in the 'Muskrat Falls' fiasco, though they are sitting on CH Hudson in New York where the HVDC line from Quebec plugs in.
-Its now owned by GDF Suez but was originally a douglas capital / TDI / Blackstone line when NALCOR signed on with with them in 2011.
-Suez also bought ventus wind who have a tremendous amount of wind under permit yet unbuilt.
+Its owned by Balckstone but was originally a douglas capital / TDI line when NALCOR signed on with with them in 2011.
+GDFSuezo bought ventus wind who have a tremendous amount of canadian wind under permit, but as yet unbuilt.
 Ventus were the original partners with the metis in labrador for a 5000W wind farm....oh so interesting.
 Riverbank power and pumped hydro is also very interesting and will be explored in future posts.